ECCC-MSC/open-data/docs/msc-data/hurricanes/readme_hurricanes-datamart_en.md

 There is four shapefiles (*.shp) formats that are produced and include each a 6-hour forecast bulletin when storms of tropical origin threatens or risks to threaten Canadian territory.

 Please note that GeoJSON data will eventually replace shapefile data.
-An announcement to this effect will be made via the [dd_info] mailing list (https://comm.collab.science.gc.ca/mailman3/postorius/lists/dd_info/).
+An announcement to this effect will be made via the [dd_info](https://comm.collab.science.gc.ca/mailman3/postorius/lists/dd_info/) mailing list.

 ## Data location